 Keeping up with asset expiration is another effective strategy to make sure your team complies with content protection and intellectual property rights.
 When the licensing agreement for an asset expires, the DAM ensures that the published asset is unpublished and that users can’t edit, publish, or download an expired asset.

-Q: What tools can you use for digital rights management?
+Tools you can use for digital rights management